mmartin46/Salsa_Platformer/README.md

 - The game experiments with a computer-player that is supposed to follow and help the player collect coins.

-  The computer-player uses a hill-climbing algorithmic approach and determines which state is the most optimal based on how close the computer-player is with the main player.
+  The computer-player uses a hill-climbing algorithmic approach by looking at all possible movements 10 pixels ahead determining which state is the most optimal based on how close the computer-player is with the main player.